 What is a traditional 529 plan?

-A traditional 529 plan is an account that covers the costs of education including room and board, tuition, fees, technology and books.
+A traditional 529 plan is an account that covers the costs of education, including room and board, tuition, fees, technology and books.
 These plans use an investing component to offer a return on contributions.
 You can choose a plan based on your risk tolerance and when you’ll need the funds.

 The plan owner is typically the parent.
 The owner is responsible for selecting a beneficiary, and can change that beneficiary at any time.
 This comes in handy if your child decides to forego college for an alternative career path.
 You can ensure the money is used for education by changing the beneficiary.

-Anyone can open a 529 plan, but the more time you have before the funds are need, the better.
+Anyone can open a 529 plan, but the more time you have before the funds are needed, the better.
 As with any investment, regular and consistent contributions over time are the keys to success.

 Benefits of using a 529 plan